 They add a competitive and motivational edge to your language learning experience, which can push you even harder to complete your daily lessons.

 But what exactly is a Duolingo league?
-How many are there?
+How many leagues are there?
 What’s so special about the Diamond league?
 Are people cheating?
+What’s the best strategy for winning?
 And does your Duolingo league really matter?